Cstannahill/code-evo/project-context.md

 - If successful, propagate the utility to any other OpenAI call sites as needed.
 - Test the dashboard/timeline to confirm that real commit dates are now reflected in all graphs and events (timeline/graph accuracy fix).
 - If any timeline/graph still uses today's date, further audit frontend or API serialization for date propagation issues.

+  Update 2025-09-13: Fixed `PatternTimeline` rendering issue where legend labels displayed but no lines were drawn.
+Root cause was a mismatch between requested pattern display names (with spaces) and data keys (snake_case).
+Added robust series mapping (display name -> dataKey) and strengthened date parsing/formatting.
+Also introduced strict types (`NormalizedItem`, `ChartDatum`) and improved logging.

 - Verify background analysis and status/cancel flows in integration testing.
 - Add/expand automated tests for error and edge cases in background task and analysis flows.
 - Continue monitoring logs for runtime errors or contract mismatches.

+Next steps (selector integration):

+- Pass model-specific pattern/quality data down to `AnalysisDashboard` sections (PatternHeatmap, CodeQualityDashboard) when an override is selected.
+- Add hooks: `useRepositoryModels` and `useRepositoryAnalysisByModel` with TanStack Query for caching and reuse.
+- Document new endpoints: `/api/repositories/{id}/analyses/models` and `/api/repositories/{id}/analysis/by-model` in README.